-Depending on the patient’s age, 4 to 20% have an underlying cancer, including solid cancers of the lung Overview of Lung Tumors Lung tumors may be Primary Metastatic from other sites in the body Primary tumors of the lung may be Malignant (see table Classification of Primary Malignant Lung Tumors) read more , colon Colorectal Cancer Colorectal cancer is extremely common.
+Depending on the patient’s age, 4 to 20% have an underlying cancer, including solid cancers of the lung Overview of Lung Tumors Lung tumors may be Primary Metastatic from other sites in the body Primary tumors of the lung may be Malignant (see table ) read more , colon Colorectal Cancer Colorectal cancer is extremely common.
 Symptoms include blood in the stool and change in bowel habits.
 Screening using one of several methods is recommended for appropriate populations.
 Diagnosis... read more , stomach Stomach Cancer Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
-Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the disease... read more , breast Breast Cancer Breast cancer most often involves glandular breast cells in the ducts or lobules.
+Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the... read more , breast Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more , or kidney Renal Cell Carcinoma Renal cell carcinoma (RCC) is the most common renal cancer.
 Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
 However, symptoms are often absent... read more ; Hodgkin Hodgkin Lymphoma Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
 Symptoms... read more or non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a heterogeneous group of disorders involving malignant monoclonal proliferation of lymphoid cells in lymphoreticular sites, including lymph nodes, bone marrow, the... read more ; chronic lymphocytic leukemia Chronic Lymphocytic Leukemia (CLL) Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
 Primary sites of disease include peripheral blood, bone marrow... read more ; and melanoma Melanoma Malignant melanoma arises from melanocytes in a pigmented area (eg, skin, mucous membranes, eyes, or central nervous system).
 Metastasis is correlated with depth of dermal invasion.
 With spread... read more .

-Membranous nephropathy is rare in children and, when it occurs, is usually due to hepatitis B virus infection or SLE.
+Membranous nephropathy is rare in children and, when it occurs, is usually due to hepatitis B virus infection, SLE, or autoimmune thyroid disease.

 Patients typically present with edema and nephrotic-range proteinuria and occasionally with microscopic hematuria and hypertension.
 Symptoms and signs of a disorder causing membranous nephropathy (eg, a cancer) may be present initially.